 AL3_CO_SCO#010 Secure remote communications

-If the specific service components are located remotely from and communicate over a public or unsecured network with other service components or other CSPs it services, the communications must be cryptographically authenticated, including long-term and session tokens, by an authentication protocol that meets, at a minimum, the requirements of AL3 and encrypted using either a FIPS 140-2 [FIPS140-2] Level 2 (or higher) validated hardware cryptographic module or any FIPS 140-2 Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority.
+If the specific service components are located remotely from and communicate over a public or unsecured network with other service components or other CSPs it services, or parties requiring access to the CSP’s services, the communications must be cryptographically authenticated, including [omitted] session tokens but excluding long-term secrets, by an authentication protocol that meets, at a minimum, the requirements of AL3 and encrypted using either a FIPS 140-2 [FIPS140-2] Level 2 (or higher) validated hardware cryptographic module or any FIPS 140-2 Level 3 or 4 validated cryptographic module, or equivalent, as established by a recognized national technical authority.

+[US / EZP800-63-2: §5.3.1.3.4, §7.3.1.3 b) iii), §8.3.2.3.3, ’3.6]

+AL2_CO_SCO#015 Verification / Authentication confirmation messages

+Ensure that any verification or confirmation of authentication messages, which asserts either that a weakly bound credential is valid or that a strongly bound credential has not been subsequently revoked, is logically bound to the credential and that the message, the logical binding, and the credential are all transmitted within a single integrity-protected session between the service and the Verifier / Relying Party.

+[US / EZP800-63-2: §8.3.2.3.3]

+AL2_CO_SCO#016 Verification of Revoked Credential

+When a verification / authentication request results in notification of a revoked credential one of the following measures shall be taken:

+the confirmation message shall be time-stamped, or;

+the session keys shall expire with an expiration time no longer than that of the applicable revocation list, or;

+the time-stamped message, binding, and credential shall all be signed by the service.

+[US / EZP800-63-2: §8.3.2.3.3]

 AL3_CO_SCO#020 Limited access to shared secrets

 Ensure that:

-access to shared secrets shall be subject to discretionary controls that permit access to those roles/applications requiring such access;
+access to shared secrets shall be subject to discretionary controls that permit access to those roles/applications requiring such access; [US / EZP800-63-2: §7.3.1.3 a) i), §8.3.2.3.4]

 stored shared secrets are encrypted such that: